kevin-wong/mac-settings/README.md

 ![Solarized iTerm](../master/images/iTerm.gif)

 <br/>
-The colors in the above image used a combination of both iTerm and bash prompt colors.
+The terminal above uses a combination of both iTerm and bash prompt colors.
 The two can be configured separately, though for consistency I have set them both to solarized dark.